Top-12 most common lean principles

 It has become extremely popular for companies in any business to pursue the principles of lean production, Six Sigma, TQM, TPM etc. A new development in recent years is that multinational companies develop global and group-wide systems for process improvement based on all these concepts: The XPS.
 Then, what are the top XPS/lean principles in use?

-The XPS incorporates the principles that the companies finds most important to them.
-Since companies differ one should expect XPSs to differ – representing an own-best-way paradigm.
+The XPS incorporates the principles that the companies find most important to them.
+Since companies differ, one should expect XPSs to differ – representing an own-best-way paradigm.
 However, one reason for embarking on an XPS journey is well explained by Yu and Zaheer (2010, p.
-475): “One popular approach for a firm to catch up with world-class standards is to benchmark and adopt organisational practices already proven effective by global market leaders”.
-If this is the case, practices are likely to be replicated between firms – representing an one-best-way paradigm.
+475): “One popular approach for a firm to catch up with world-class standards is to benchmark and adopt organizational practices already proven effective by global market leaders.”
+If this is the case, practices are likely to be replicated between firms – representing a one-best-way paradigm.
 So what now?
 Do companies share, or not share, the same XPS principles?

-In my paper “Exploring the phenomenon of company-specific Production Systems: One-best-way or own-best-way?“, published in the International Journal of Production Research, I analyse the content of XPSs belonging to the following 30 multinational companies:
+In my paper “Exploring the phenomenon of company-specific Production Systems: One-best-way or own-best-way?“, published in the International Journal of Production Research, I analyze the content of XPSs belonging to the following 30 multinational companies.

 The paper concludes that: